Price Differentiation for Communication Networks: Introduction

-This paper try to answer the above two questions with some stylized communication network models.
-Different from many previous work in network economics that studied revenue management with the flat-fee pricing scheme \cite{acemoglu2004marginal,gibbens2000internet, shakkottai2008price}, here we study revenue maximization with linear usage-based pricing schemes.
-Apparently both pricing schemes have their pros and cons.
-In the wireless communication world, however, the usage-based pricing scheme seems to gain increasingly more attentions due to the explosion of wireless data traffic.
-In June 2010, AT$\&$T in US switched from the flat-free based pricing (unlimited data for a fixed fee) to the usage-based pricing schemes in its 3G systems \cite{news1}.
-Similar usage-based pricing plans have been adopted by major Chinese wireless service providers such as China Mobile and China UniCom.\footnote{Many practical usage-based pricing plans include a fixed charge for limited amount data and then a linear usage based component for the extra date usage.
-For example, the AT$\&$T iPad pricing plan charges $\$25$ for the first 2G data, and $\$10$ for each additional 1G data.
-This two-part tariff plan is complicated to analyze and is part of our future study plan.} Thus, the research on the usage-based pricing is of great practical importance.
+This paper tries to answer the above two questions with some stylized communication network models.
+Different from some previous work that considered a flat-fee pricing scheme where the payment does not depend on the resource consumption (\eg \cite{acemoglu2004marginal,gibbens2000internet, shakkottai2008price}), here we study the revenue maximization problem with the linear usage-based pricing schemes, where a user's total payment is linearly proportional to allocated resource.
+In wireless communication networks, however, the usage-based pricing scheme seems to become increasingly popular due to the rapid growth of wireless data traffic.
+In June 2010, AT$\&$T in the US switched from the flat-free based pricing (\ie unlimited data for a fixed fee) to the usage-based pricing schemes for 3G wireless data \cite{news1}.
+Verizon followed up with similar plans in July 2011.
+Similar usage-based pricing plans have been adopted by major Chinese wireless service providers including China Mobile and China UniCom.
+Thus the research on the usage-based pricing is of great practical importance.

-In this paper, we consider the revenue maximization problem of a monopolist SP facing multiple groups of users.
+In this paper, we consider the revenue maximization problem of a monopolist service provider facing multiple groups of users.
 Each user determines its optimal resource demand to maximize the surplus, which is the difference between its utility and payment.
-The SP chooses the pricing schemes to maximize his revenue, subject to a limited resource.
+The service provider chooses the pricing schemes to maximize his revenue, subject to a limited resource.
 We consider both complete information and incomplete information scenarios and design different pricing schemes with different implementational complexity levels.
-Our main contributions are as follows.